We are all

 The first few local Oxfordshire Freemasons gathered in a humble Oxford city inn.

 In many ways we were the earliest social medium, attracting men of all backgrounds, and cutting through traditional barriers.
-There were tradespeople, ordinary citizens, academics, students and even the innkeeper himself joined us.
+There were tradespeople, ordinary citizens, academics, students and even the innkeeper himself.

 Their simple idea was to build friendships outside their own social or work circle, enjoy some food and drink in a happy social atmosphere, help charities and the needy, and to strengthen character, confidence and integrity.

-From a tiny handful, we've grown to nearly 1,700 Oxfordshire Freemasons, 56 Lodges, meeting in 10 centres, located in just about every local town.
+From a tiny handful back then, we've grown to nearly 1,700 Oxfordshire Freemasons, 56 Lodges, meeting in 10 centres, located in just about every local town.

 We are very sociable

-We meet, make enduring friendships, have fun, enjoy our unique degree ceremonies and enjoy a meal together afterwards.
+We meet, make enduring friendships, have fun, enjoy our unique degree ceremonies and celebrate with a meal together afterwards.

 The often repeated regret expressed by many members is that "I wish I'd joined earlier."